ardata-tech/proposals/QubicTrustWallet.md

    - Show blockchain status, block height, and health check directly in TrustWallet.

 5. **User-Friendly Design**
    - Seamless integration with TrustWallet's intuitive interface.

+6. **Coordination with TrustWallet team**
+   - As part of our Definition of Done, the team will ensure the integration of Qubic is available in the TrustWallet production application.
+This will involve coordinating tasks such as submitting pull requests, conducting reviews, facilitating discussions, and following up to guarantee the successful implementation of Qubic within the TrustWallet app.

 ---